Carla-de-Beer/WebGL/Outer Solar System/README.md

 # Outer Solar System #

-The canvas contains a the Outer Solar System, and a means to navigate around the planets.
+The canvas contains the Outer Solar System, and a means to navigate around the planets.

 </br>
 <p align="center">